|Counseling Office Professionals:|

 A student must contact his/her counselor to initiate a request for a change.
 Requests will be considered and changes made depending on the student’s career plans and available space in the class requested.
 Parent approval is required.

 Graduating High School is a major milestone in life.
 Our goal at Chopticon High School is to have every student reach this milestone successfully and cross that stage with a diploma in hand.
 The journey to graduation will require much work from our students.
 Understanding the requirements needed to achieve this milestone is important to help guide our students on their pathway in the right direction.
-Below are links to these requirements:
+Please review the SMCPS Program of Studies to learn the specific requirements needed to graduate-- Program of Studies

 - The program is available to high school juniors and seniors who are at least 16 years old by September 1st.